pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

     - **Enable Advanced data security**: Not now

-1. Click **Next: Tags**.
+16. Click **Next: Tags**.

-1. In the **Tags** tab page, add any tags with which you want to identify resources such as owner, user, and organization name using the **Name** and **Value** tags.
+17. On the **Tags** tab page, add any tags with which you want to identify resources such as owner, user, and organization name by using the **Name** and **Value** tags.

     Tags can help clarify billing details for your AKS resources.

 21. Click **Next: Review + create**.

-1. Check your configurations on the **Create and Review** tab.
+22. On the **Create and Review** tab.

     Azure validates your configuration for your parameters.

 23. Click **Create**.

-    You’ll see a deployment progress page displayed until your database server deployment is complete, which takes about 5 minutes.
+    A deployment progress page displays the status of your server creation until it is complete, which takes about 5 minutes.
 When complete, the Azure UI displays all of the resources created for your SQL database deployment details:

 ![](media/ec3afaa6f4e3e9224dec832be51c7dc5.png)

-### Locate your SQL database details
+### Locating your SQL database details

-After you finalize your SQL database configuration and you are ready to deploy, you will need the following database details to complete your deployment configuration by updating this database URL string in the “pega” Helm chart:
+After you finalize your SQL database configuration and you are ready to deploy, locate the the SQL Server name for **YOUR_DB_HOST** and the SQL database name for **YOUR_DB_NAME** for this database URL string in the “pega” Helm chart:

 `jdbc:sqlserver://**YOUR_DB_HOST**:1433;databaseName=**YOUR_DB_NAME**;selectMethod=cursor;sendStringParametersAsUnicode=false:`

-To complete this configuration, you will use the SQL Server name for **YOUR_DB_HOST** and the SQL database name for **YOUR_DB_NAME**.
+1. In the upper left corner of your Azure portal, click the **Portal** menu.

-To locate these details in your Azure portal:
+2. In the **Favorites** section, select **SQL databases**.

-1. Click the Portal menu in the upper left corner of your Azure portal and in the **Favorites** section, select **SQL databases**.
+3. In the **Name** column, select the database name that you just created to display it details.

-2. Under the **Name** column, click the database you just created to display the SQL database details page for your database.
+4. Locate **YOUR_DB_NAME** and **YOUR_DB_HOST**.

-    See the screenshot below to locate **YOUR_DB_NAME** and **YOUR_DB_HOST**.
-You will use these names when you update your values Helm chart.
+    You need these names to update your pega.yaml Helm chart.

 ![](media/35a5b26c419b985b6a25b19a62de07a8.png)

 Installing and deploying Pega Platform using Helm charts – 90 minutes
 ---------------------------------------------------------------------

-In order to deploy Pega Platform using Helm, you must customize the “pega” Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.
+To deploy Pega Platform by using Helm, customize the pega.yaml Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.

-An installation followed by a deployment will take about 90 minutes total, since it takes about an hour for Pega Platform to completely install in your SQL database.
+An installation with deployment will take about 90 minutes total, because a Pega Platform installation in your PostgreSQL database takes up to an hour.

-### Update the Helm chart values
+### Updating the pega.yaml Helm chart values

-To deploy Pega Platform, you must finalize a number of parameters in the pega.yaml Helm chart.
-Pega maintains a repository of Helm charts that are required to deploy Pega Platform using Helm, including a generic version of this chart.
-You will use the pega.yaml file to set customization parameters that are specific to your deployment.
+To deploy Pega Platform, configure the parameters in the pega.yaml Helm chart to your deployment resource.
+Pega maintains a repository of Helm charts that are required to deploy Pega Platform by using Helm, including a generic version of this chart.
+To configure parameters this file, download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
+To simplify the instruction, you can download the file to the \gke-demo folder you have already created on your local system.

-To customize this file, you must download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
-To simplify the instruction, you can download the file to the aks-demo folder you have already created on your local system.
-By customizing these parameters, you are configuring these required conditions:
+Configure the parameters so the pega.yaml Helm chart matches your deployment resources in these areas:

 - Specify that this is an AKS deployment.